Morvan syndrome and related disorders associated with CASPR2 antibodies

 • Early onset of treatment, mainly with a combination of valproate and small doses of lamotrigine, may prevent development of cognitive disturbances.
 Ketogenic diet or modified Atkins diet should be considered for drug resistant cases, and it may be therapeutic.
 Other antiepileptic medications have also been used to treat specific seizure types as part of myoclonic-atonic epilepsy, including topiramate, ethosuximide, rufinamide, and cannabidiol.

 Doose and colleagues introduced the concept of a specific clinical entity with myoclonic-atonic seizures being the core of the disorder, which he called “centrencephalic myoclonic astatic petit mal” (16; 19).
-This disorder has been accepted as an epileptic syndrome by the ILAE, initially under the name “myoclonic-astatic epilepsy” (12) and “epilepsy with myoclonic-atonic seizures” (04; Commission on Classification and Terminology of the International League Against Epilepsy 2014).
-It is also referred to as “Doose syndrome” (33), particularly the pure form of genetic nonstructural epilepsy with myoclonic-atonic seizures (52).
+This disorder has been accepted as an epileptic syndrome by the ILAE, initially under the name “myoclonic-astatic epilepsy” (12) and “epilepsy with myoclonic-atonic seizures” (04; 11).
+It is also referred to as “Doose syndrome” (33), particularly the pure form of genetic nonstructural epilepsy with myoclonic-atonic seizures (55).